Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 5. When hunting for blacktail deer, always hunt downwind of the deer.
 This means that the wind should be in your face.

-6. Early morning and late evenings are the best time to glass for blacktail deer.
+6. Early morning and late evening are the best times to glass for blacktail deer.

 7. You can set up trail cameras to collect information about blacktail deer like their patterns, movements, and possible feeding and bedding areas.